brampat/security/publications/presentation/ssd.md

 -- Notes --

+Supports the requirements process by adding effective security requirements
 * Risk assessment looks at actual threats
 * Attackers don't build supercomputers to crack 4096-bit encryption
 * They try the easy ways first, like forcing the user with a wrench